 So I was left to consider only her words.

 Maybe it wasn't just me.
 Maybe everyone in the room was an impostor for love.
-Maybe she was speaking to someone near me and I simply overheard.
+Maybe she was speaking to someone nearby and I simply overheard.
 Maybe, maybe, maybe.
 What I did know was I hated the message, like she was reading my mind.
 Yes, I was faking it.
 I'm always faking it.
 How else does one get by when living at the mercy of lunatics and monsters devoid of reason?
 And what benefit does it do me to reveal my woes to those who cannot help?
 Was she speaking of the here and now or of relationships in general?
 I had to get out of the suffocating room.

 I retreated down to the lobby where I dreamed up "Die Hard" sequences to pass the despairing time.
 My blackmailer to this event rang my cell and chewed me out for my usual "negative" attitude.
 I did not bother trying to explain the whisper.
 All I wanted was back under my rock to contemplate those biting words in a safe place.